 Have you ever wondered what happens when lightning strikes the sea?
 Do fish die when lightning hits the sea?
-Well, we done some digging around and this is what we found.
-(Picture courtesy of Miranda Hart)
+It's an age old question, we done some digging around and this is what we found.

 Lighting striking the sea is actually quite unusual